 Digitalisation and data technologies also play a crucial role in Africa in bridging school closures and mitigating the effects of the pandemic.
 A lack of (affordable) internet access, limited digital skills, the digital divide between urban and rural areas and between genders have impeded the use of digital solutions up to now.

 In April 2020, the European Commission announced a global COVID-19 response for the European Union.
-This includes the Action ‘EU digital solutions to strengthen the resilience of education and health systems to COVID-19 in the Eastern, Southern Africa and Indian Ocean Region’, which is co-financed by the European Union and the German Federal Ministry for Economic Cooperation and Development (BMZ).
+This includes the Action ‘Resilience to COVID-19 through Digitalization’ (RESICODI), which is co-financed by the European Union and the German Federal Ministry for Economic Cooperation and Development (BMZ).
 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is implementing the Action jointly with the Belgian development agency Enabel in the context of the ‘Team Europe’ approach.
 The BACKUP Initiative is supporting partner countries in implementing digital solutions in the education sector.
 Enabel, on the other hand, is working in the field of technical and vocational education and training (TVET) and in the area of health services.

 GIZ can draw on its many years of project experience as part of the BACKUP Initiative.
 Since 2011, this initiative has supported African countries in applying for funds from the Global Partnership for Education (GPE) and using them for their national education strategies.
 Up to the end of 2020, the BACKUP Initiative supported 226 national and regional measures in a total of 40 African countries.